-Burned out or in the wrong job?
-How to tell the difference (and what to do about it)
+Am I burned out or in the wrong job?
+How to know (and what to do about it)

 A few years ago when I was still in Corporate, my boss asked me to record a training video on burnout.